 Much like Hatha Yoga, Yin Yoga is one of the yoga disciplines that is generally slow and relaxed in terms of pace.
 What distinguishes the latter from the former is how Yin Yoga focuses on improving the flexibility and mobility mainly of your lower body, namely your hips, pelvis, and lower spine.
 As such, the majority of yin yoga asanas are made from a seated position and held for long periods.
 This allows gravity to do much of the work in exerting gentle pressure to the connective tissues in your lower body.
 All this makes Yin Yoga another great discipline to start your yoga journey with.

 Yin Yoga is also perfect for individuals who regularly practice intense cardiovascular and strength-based training, as the added flexibility and mobility can help prevent injuries common in such activities.

 Vinyasa Yoga is one of the more vigorous and physically demanding disciplines of yoga.
 Commonly referred to as “Power Flow” Yoga, Vinyasa Yoga involves smoothly transitioning from one asana to the next in time with your breathing—and with a dance-like pace and rhythm.
 The asanas in Vinyasa Yoga are also specifically selected so that the individual can smoothly flow through them continuously and seamlessly; again, resembling a dance.
 The result is a yoga class that enhances your physical and mental focus in a challenging but also creative fashion.

-Since this yoga discipline demands a faster and more active pace, it is recommended that you gain experience in beginner disciplines first before signing up for a Vinyasa Yoga class.
+Since these yoga disciplines demand a faster and more active pace, it is recommended that you gain experience in beginner disciplines first before signing up for a Vinyasa Yoga class.

 The Right Yoga for You